Sensory lab

 Expressions by participants.

-The event was created in collaboration with Irene Martin, exhibition designer and design tutor at London College of Communication (LCC, University of the Arts London) and third year students from the BA (Hons) Design for Branded Spaces, also at LCC.
-It ran over two evenings and each session lasted two hours.
-It was hugely successful with over eighty people taking part.
+The event was created in collaboration with Irene Martin, exhibition designer and tutor at London College of Communication (University of the Arts London), along with third-year students from the BA (Hons) Design for Branded Spaces.
+It ran across two evenings, each session lasting two hours, and was a great success, welcoming more than eighty visitors who immersed themselves in this sensory adventure.

 Reference